 The Ring Shout

 The space to talk about slavery is both rare and extremely difficult to create.
 Black folk at best have been conditioned not to process and contextualize the experience.
 At worse we consider it a necessary evil that allowed Black people to "escape" from a barbaric land called Africa, which of course this is both specious and insane.
 While many Americans continue to live in ignorance, still it's common knowledge how slavery and then colonialism stripped Africa of it's greatness living it as the wreck it is today.
-The actually creation of a genuine "space" is a painstakingly complexed processes, especially in America that systematically creates spaces for consumerism and violence, racism, sexism, poverty, etc.
+The actually creation of a genuine "space" is a painstakingly complexed processes, especially in America that systematically creates spaces for consumerism and violence, racism, sexism, poverty, etc. Space also cannot exists for the sake of space, space that is not used does not exist.
+A shelter for abused women is not a safe space if abused women are not able to access it.
+Space that empowers is finite and often times the oppressed and the manipulated have to be tricked and forced inside of it, for their own good.
+Too often the movies about slavery do not get the Black people who need to be empowered, inside their for totally different reasons.

 For instance, I'm a double fisted reader, two books at a time.
 But for me, movies, (also as opposed to dramatic theatre), only have entertainment value, i.e. horror, action and maybe Sci-fi.
 I didn't see Beloved because I read the book.
 The same with the Secrete Life of Bee's.
 Personally, most movies about the Black experience, especially slavery, are overwhelmed with catastrophic sadness, which is the Black experience.
 But because of the necessary shortness of movies, little time can be spent creating what necessarily goes with the catastrophic, deep dark wells of faith, love, and humor, which without, we wouldn't have survived slavery.
 And as fucked up as this sounds, I bet in the Hellish hauls of the slave ships some Richard Pryor mother fucker was making a joke about the food and the rats.
 Cause that's what Black folks do.
 It's in our soul.
 And there was prayers and songs.
 And on the deck when those evil whites made us dance to get circulation, we turned it into the "Ring Shout" creation a space for the ifi which is the reason why most of us were able to go back down to the Hellish hauls every time we were were brought up on deck.
 As oppose to the few, who for equally good reason made the decision that it was time to journey on to Orun, flinging their mortal coils sometimes with babies, into the sea for the waiting sharks who followed these boats all the way to the new world because this happened frequently.

+But the visceral experience of catastrophic sadness created by movies are good for white people.
+They need to get these "spiritual baptisms" as well as and they need to read the books.
+I was born into the baptism so I don't need the soaking any more.
+But I need the books to be able to write, speak, and translate it.
 A lot of working class and poor Blacks also need to see these movies, although, they've e also been baptized into it the catastrophic.
 But like most of Black America, they've never been given the intellectual and culturtual space to process it.
 With these movies they'd be able to both stand on the outside of themselves and see themselves as part of the Black collective.
 Most Black people, from the Ex cons and the street entrepreneurs, the baby mamas, the janitors, the cops and nurses aids, bus drivers, and preachers, as the poor and the working class, know very little about slavery and think it has little bearing on their lives.
 Again, this is the process of forgetting that began as soon as we were free.
 But in these movies there is no action, no sex appeal, and no graphic violence, so they don't go see them and they would be the primary beneficiaries.

 Ice Cube Before Friday(s) when he had an A.K

 Quentin changed all this.
 As oppose to the hero, being the Black person who's abel to suffer stoically through the most abuse, in Django as Ice Cub sang "Freedom Got an A.K"( AK-47 assault rifle).
-And these Blacks are not hapless victims of history but people who rose up and extracted furious vengeance and this act-ionized movie has created a wider of space.
+And these Blacks are not hapless victims of history but people who rose

+Another part of Spike's beef with Tarantino that white male access draws major Hollywood money.
 This is more Niggarati bullshit.
 Poor Black folks and working Black folks end up having to cry broke when they go broke.
 Spike Lee is Spike Lee is not broke as an artists.
 He's just allowed himself to be come a petulant lazy Black man who's lost his vision as a once powerful voice.

 This is the problem with the Niggarati and the Black Bourgeoisie.
 They're suppose to our Brothers( and Sisters) Keeps.
 Why has Spike never attempted to organized the Niggarati?
 Why is it that he's quick to call out Quentin for doing what Black folk should be doing, but not quick to harangue all these Black million and billionaires, like Jay Z, Puffy, Michael Jordan Kobe Bryant, Beyonce, Tiger Woods, Bill Cosby, Oprah, Bill Clinton( he he) Will Smith, etc, into a collective force of good in the Black community?